Comprehensive, modern and digital dentistry in a relaxed setting.

 The Comprehensive Oral Exam screens for signs of oral pathology and oral cancer, TMJ disorders, gum disease, and tooth-related problems (eg. cavities, dental infections, breakdown of pre-existing dental work).

-Note regarding dental x-rays:
+Note regarding dental x-rays: Do I need them?
+Are they safe?

 • Recall Examinations